Newcastle - City Hall restoration

 confereances, awards dinners, seminars and weddings.

 The restoration has minimal impact on the operation of City Hall with functions and events continuing as normal.
+Find out more about City Hall as a venue to hire.

 Building works primarily take place during work hours from Monday - Friday and from 8am - 1pm on Saturdays.
 There will not be any work in the evenings or on Sundays and public holidays.